sw1zpwr/whitebit-api/Public/http-public-v4-doc.md

     "max_withdraw": "0.000000000000000000",
     "maker_fee": "0.1",
     "taker_fee": "0.1",
-    "networks": {                             // This object will exist if a currency is available on several networks "deposits": [                           // Networks available for depositing "ERC20",
+    "networks": {                             // This object will be available in response if the currency is available on several networks
+      "deposits": [                           // Networks available for depositing "ERC20",
         "TRC20",